miguelfsosa/demographic_analysis/README.md

 In this project you will find an analysis of data from a public dataset.
 I tried to answer some questions that occurred to me in order to use different pandas methods.

 **This is my first project on GitHub.
-For sure, the next ones will be better.** :tw-1f680:
+For sure, the next ones will be better!**